 Sean Thomas Higgins received his Bachelor of Arts and Masters of Arts in Psychology from California State University Fullerton in 2004 and 2006.
 While at CSUF Sean was a President’s Scholar, ran track and cross country and was a member of Lambda Chi Alpha fraternity.
 He graduated from both programs Summa Cum Laude.

 Sean started at Andrews & Thornton in 2009 and has remained there ever since.
 Sean has worked on numerous mass torts, including quinine.
 Quinine was a prescription drug meant for the treatment of malaria that was being promoted off-label for treatment of nocturnal leg cramps.
 When a new drug application was approved continued sale by other firms of this old drug became illegal.
 Despite FDA’s unequivocal statements that use of quinine for leg cramps was not approved and that sale of quinine by any firm other than the NDA-holder was illegal many generic firms continued to market the product illegally for leg cramps.
 Many suffered.
 Quinine caused a life-threatening blood disorder called thrombotic thrombocytopenic purpura, which led to kidney failure.
-After many years of hard-fought battles, through the important contributions of Sean, Andrews & Thornton was able to achieve over $30 million of settlements for injured clients.
+After many years of hard-fought battles, through the important contributions of Sean, Andrews & Thornton was able to achieve large settlements for injured clients.

 Admissions and Memberships

 Southern District of California

 American Association for Justice